-- 3.6.1 The Council is a signatory to the Enforcement Concordat and will follow the principles set out in it or any successor published by the newly formed Local Better Regulation Office. - 3.6.2 The Council intends to use appropriate enforcement to promote the licensing objectives.
+- 3.6.1 The Council when planning and carrying out enforcement activities will always have regard to the principles in the Regulators' Compliance Code. - 3.6.2 The Council intends to use appropriate enforcement to promote the licensing objectives.
 Once licensed, it is essential that premises are monitored to ensure that they are run in accordance with their operating schedules, in compliance with the specific requirements of the Act and any licence conditions.
-It will also be important to monitor the District for unlicensed activities that require a licence. - 3.6.3 The Licensing Authority has established protocols with Avon and Somerset Police Authority, Somerset County Council Trading Standards and Devon and Somerset Fire Authority on enforcement issues to ensure an efficient deployment of Police and Council Officers.
+It will also be important to monitor the District for unlicensed activities that require a licence. - 3.6.3 The Licensing Authority has established protocols with Avon and Somerset Police Authority, Somerset County Council Trading Standards and Devon and Somerset Fire Authority on enforcement issues to ensure an efficient deployment of Police and Council officers.